wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.11 =
+* Addition - German text file now included as a language option.
+* Addition - Dwolla third party added as a payment option.
+* Addition - Latest design files now include better error notification for the user during checkout.
+* Addition - Nets Netaxept payments now accepted as a third party payment option.
+* Fix - Billing and shipping in account were not saving.
+This has been corrected.
 = 2.1.10 =
 * Fix - Quantity Based shipping now calculates based on shippable items only.
 * Fix - Payment Express now submitting the first and last name for the TxnData1 value which becomes visible in live mode.